sangseophwang/sangseophwang/README.md

 ###  👋 Hello !
 My name is Seop.
 I am preparing to become a front-end developer.

+👋 Hello My name is Harim, I am a developer working at Intel

+My major is mathematics📚, and I have been studying computer science💻 since 2018.
+I have project experience using Python(My most confident language), Java & Android, c++, and Matlab languages.
+I am very interested in machine learning.
+I am especially interested in computer vision.

 <!--
 **sangseophwang/sangseophwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.